What engineering leaders need to know about self-learning models

 Vincent Higgins, Global Director Digital Transformation, Honeywell

-Analyze data and accelerate data engineering like never before with AI
+Analyse data and accelerate data engineering like never before with AI

 Your team of engineers can focus more on creating the most innovative and breakthrough products by using their historical data — something that every sector can benefit from, and something that every digital leader should know about.